Coronavirus deaths are expected to go down before a sharp rise in September, model shows - KTVZ

 Areas that were considered early hot spots remain cautious.

 While New Jersey’s numbers are improving, it’s not yet out of the woods, Gov. Phil Murphy said.
-And Los Angeles is encouraging residents who have attended protests over the death of George Floyd to monitor for symptoms.
+And Los Angeles is encouraging residents who have attended protests over the death of George Floyd to monitor for symptoms, to quarantine or get tested.

 “You could have an exposure and it will not come through a contact tracing system.
 Nobody knows that you were there, nobody has your name,” Los Angeles County Public Health Director Barbara Ferrer said.